-Performance reviews are scheduled to take place approximately thirty (30) days before or after the anniversary date of the employee.
-This evaluation may be either written or oral
+Performance reviews are scheduled to take place at the end of the year.
+This evaluation may be either written or oral.

 If the employee receives an evaluation sheet or other written document, they will be required to sign it.
 An employee's signature does not necessarily indicate that the employee agrees with all the comments, but that they have been given the opportunity to examine the evaluation and discuss it with their manager.
 The completed and signed evaluation form will be placed in the employee's personnel file and the employee will receive a copy of the performance evaluation.